gunasantosh/BioCredit/README.md

 3. Start the Flask server.
 4. Access the web application in your preferred web browser.

-## Contribution Guidelines

-We welcome contributions from the open-source community.
-If you'd like to contribute to this project, please follow our [contribution guidelines](link_to_contributing.md).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](link_to_license.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.

 ## Acknowledgments